kleinmatic/news-nerd-survey/srccon15.md

-On June 26, Scott and Brian led a session at srccon in Minneapolis and asked people to submit five things they wanted to know about the community.
-What follows is what people who attended the session wrote.
+On June 26, Scott and Brian led a session at SRCCON in Minneapolis, at which we asked people to write down something they wanted to know about the community.
+What follows is what session attendees wrote.

+These are taken more or less verbatim from sticky notes.

 - Seniority within organization (entry level, exec, middle management)
 - How long has your job description existed?